urban233/PySSA/docs/pyssa-documentation/docs/help/project/export_project.md

 ## Details
 ### Tech Note
 - The _Project Database File_ is a SQLite3 database file.
-The import will only be successful if the project was exported through the PySSA application!
+To ensure a successful import, the project must have been exported through the PySSA application.

 ---
 ##